nukisman/purescript-book/text/chapter7.md

 Intuitively, given any applicative functor `f`, and a function which takes a value of type `a` and returns a value of type `b` (with side-effects tracked by `f`), we can apply the function to each element of an array of type `Array a` to obtain a result of type `Array b` (with side-effects tracked by `f`).

 Still not clear?
-Let's specialize further to the case where `m` is the `V Errors` applicative functor above.
+Let's specialize further to the case where `f` is the `V Errors` applicative functor above.
 Now, we have a function of type

 ```haskell
 traverse :: forall a b. (a -> V Errors b) -> Array a -> V Errors (Array b)